Crypto Taxes in Switzerland 2026 – No Capital Gains Tax for Private Investors

 Income Tax on Crypto Income

-- Mining income: Taxable as self-employment income
+- Mining income: Self-employment income

 - Airdrops: Generally taxable as income when received